Building Module 7 · Git: Your Safety Net

 Only init once

 You only run git init once per project — when you first create it.
-After that, git automatically tracks the folder.
-If you clone a project from GitHub, it’s already initialized.
+After that, git can track changes in this folder, but each new file must be added (git add) before it becomes tracked.
+If you clone a project from GitHub, it is already initialized.

 Create some files (or let your AI tool create them):